How to Determine the Value of a Business

 4. Apply DE and EBITDA Multiples: Use the DE and EBITDA multiples from your comps to multiply against the DE and EBITDA for the company you are considering.

-For a Free Market Valuation of your business Contact Us.
+For a Free Market Valuation or information about selling your business Contact Us.

 Bill Grunau